ADKaster/adkaster.github.io/_posts/2023-4-22-SerenityOS-Superbuild-CMake.md

 > With Makefiles, it was a constant battle to keep things building in the right order while spreading the compilation tasks across multiple cores.
 Moving to CMake was a big task, but one that has paid off greatly, both in terms of maintainability and build performance.

-However, the avoidance of the host build problem kept causing issues as more and more complex build stages were added to the project. macOS users in particular kept running into build issues as we mixed host and target builds in the same project.
+The avoidance of the host build problem kept causing issues as more and more complex build stages were added to the project. macOS users in particular kept running into build issues as we mixed host and target builds in the same project.

 ### The host build problem